August 18, 2019

-Carrying a large burden with a lot of debt and worried that you may be unable to pay it off?
-Or are you looking to secure a new loan?
-AKPK can help you manage all of your debts and, offer you financial advice for free!
-Find out more about their services below.
+It is VERY easy to fall into and extremely difficult to get out of it.
+Everyone should know this but many don’t know there is help to manage debt in Malaysia.
+When you’re carrying a large debt burden and worried that you may be unable to pay it off or you’re looking to rebuild your credit, AKPK can help you manage all of your debts and, offer you financial advice for free!

 However, Azaddin says, “If you take advantage of the promotions offered, credit cards can be useful.
 For example, when you dine out, rather than paying cash, you can get 50% when you use a credit card.
 If we take advantage of the promotions offered and pay the amount due on time, having a credit card shouldn’t be an issue.”

-Although AKPK was originally known for their debt management services, they are also providing services for three categories; financial education, financial counselling sessions, and debt management program to Malaysians.
+Although AKPK was originally known for their Debt Management Programme (DMP), they also provide financial education and financial counselling sessions, and debt management program to Malaysians.
 All of these services are available for FREE.

 Under this program, AKPK will develop a personalised debt repayment plan for individuals who are unable to manage their monthly repayments to banks.
 An individual will have a one-to-one session with an AKPK officer where they will calculate their financial commitments, and then proceed to work out a restructuring plan.
 A plan usually takes between 8 to 10 years to complete.